Tomayto, Tomahto: Career Growth vs. Career Development

 Most employees have a vision of their professional future and may aim for a specific role – CEO, for example – to try and reach.
 It’s possible that he or she would be perfect for the role in the future.
 And yet they may have no real clue how to get there.

-Career management can and should be a cooperative function between HR and the worker.
-Career assessments can help employees better find and decide on their career paths, and L&D programs can help them achieve their goals – all while being more motivated and satisfied and therefore (hopefully) being more productive and efficient.
+Career management can and should be a cooperative function between HR and the employee.
+Career assessments can help employees better find and decide on their career paths and training programs can help them achieve their goals – all while being more motivated and satisfied and therefore (hopefully) being more productive and efficient.

 Companies can also encourage career development by: